YegorKochetkov/angular-table-of-users/README.md

 # [Demo](https://yegorkochetkov.github.io/angular-table-of-users/)

-## Task: implement a fake chat page with the following requirements:
+## Task: implement a fake chat page with the following requirements

 - create an application with two pages
 - on one page, display a table with users. by clicking on the user, go to the page with detailed user data
 - implement the ability to add\delete\edit a user